UnitedColective/point-of-creation-framework/README.md

 **APA:**
 ```
-Balderas, A. (2024).
+Sterling, A.M.
+(2024).
 The Point of Creation: A Unified Framework for Generative
 Self-Governance.
 Independent Research. https://github.com/UnitedColective/potential-adventure
 ```